Skip to main content

 ALT TEXT

-• For image, audio, and PDF files, use the title-lastname naming convention.
+• For image, audio, and PDF files, use the title-lastname format.

-If the artwork includes a series of images, add a number to the end of the title.
-For example, fractured-goodrum-1, fractured-goodrum-2, fractured-goodrum-n.
+If the artwork includes a series of images, append a number to the title (for example, fractured-goodrum-1, fractured-goodrum-2).
+Consistent naming improves searchability and asset management.

-• For issue covers, use the semester-year-cover naming convention.
+• For issue covers, use the semester-year-cover format.

 Click Close.